erdc/ampl/README.md

 │   │   │   │   ├── saved_models
 ```

-## <u> AMPL Interface </u>
+### AMPL Interface

 AMPL provides two different ways to interface with it.
 One is through the AMPL API (Application Programming Interface) and the other is via AMPL CLI (Command Line Interface).
 The API will be helpful to users wishing to use scripts to run AMPL, and the CLI will be helpful for those wishing to run AMPL without writing scripts.
 An example of using the CLI would be running on HPC.
 Both the AMPL API and the AMPL CLI will be described in detail in their respective sections below.

-### <u> AMPL API </u>
+#### AMPL API

 The AMPL API will provide the user with the means to interface with AMPL through scripts.
 This type of interface is useful for creating scripts to run AMPL as part of a workflow.
 In the next section we will show an example of using a script that uses the AMPL API.

-#### <u> Getting started API </u>
+##### Getting started API

 The following script will use AMPL to create a fully dense neural network using the previously created [folder structure](#Suggested-directory-structure-for-organizing-AMPL), and example downloaded concrete.csv dataset.
 This script is available in the examples folder under [examples/concrete_example.py]("./examples/concrete_example.py")